hendrSet312/Medical-Transcript-Summarization/README.md

         - median words after cleaning :  41.0
         - max words after cleaning :  44.0
 ### 3.3 Model Training :
+- The model trained with input column : "transcription" and output column : "description" (summary result)
 - The model trained with 150 Steps with training data (1246 rows) and validation dataset (156 rows)
 - Then, the model tested with 156 rows of test data
 ### 3.4 Model Evaluation :